T

 Creativity sets you apart and helps your courses to be more impactful.
 For instructional designers, creativity is important for interactive and visually stimulating courses.
 Studies show that after three days, the human mind can retain 65% of what was learned visually compared to 20% for voice or text lessons.
 Learning has gone beyond text-only methods and now incorporates videos, graphics, audio, and pictures.

-How to Evolve into an Instructional Designer
+How to Become an Instructional Designer?

 Learning how to become an instructional designer is a rewarding choice, and the good thing is that you don't have to possess a degree to become one.
 The following steps will show you how to get into instructional design quickly.